dandi/dandi-archive/doc/design/zarr-publish-1.md

-# Support updates to Zarr archives after publishing the corresponding Dandiset
+# Publish Dandisets that contain Zarr archives, and support updates to the Zarr archive after publishing the Dandiset

 This document describes the current implementation of publishing Dandisets with Zarr archives, a desired use case, and the associated requirements of this use case.